neelriyer/neelriyer.github.io/_posts/2021-01-10-Kmeans-Clustering-Satellite-Imagery.md

 Now we'll need to fit the KMeans classifier to the data.
 What I found worked best was fitting the KMeans classifier on a few images.
 Ideally images with a distinct difference between canopy cover and soil.

 The `train` function will take in a md5 code (eg. `9bbd67cfb0d660551d74decf916b2df2`) and a date string (eg. `20190223T130237`).
-It will find that image on the dataset and fit the KMeans classifier on that image.
+It will find the matching image in the dataset and fit the KMeans classifier on that image.

 A few important things:

 - I'm not using the `alpha` and `blue` channels.
 They proved to be useless.

-- I'm using `red2.tif` and `green2.tif`. `red.tif` and `green.tif` didn't prove to be very useful.
+- I'm using `red2` and `green2`. `red` and `green` didn't prove to be very useful.

-Much of this training code was adapted from this [github repo](https://github.com/wathela/Sentinel2-clustering/blob/master/Sentinel2_Image_clustering.ipynb).
+This training code was adapted from this [github repo](https://github.com/wathela/Sentinel2-clustering/blob/master/Sentinel2_Image_clustering.ipynb).

 ```python